 - You take time to integrate what you’ve learned by incorporating it into your life consistently for more than a short period (days, weeks, in some cases months).

 - Continuing education strengthens your practice/offerings and gets you paid.
 (Unlike enrolling in multiple high-dollar training programs but not starting your business or integrating it into your client offerings.)

 - Your interests are diverse and life aspects (partner, kids, friends, family, work, etc) also have priority.

 - Your conversations are diverse; in other words, not every conversation requires mention of your “healing journey” even if you’re hanging out with like-minded friends.

 - You feel comfortable calling a spade a spade––“this situation sucks,” “I’m pissed off” or “I feel like crap”––without having to lean on or defend your spiritual or healing work while interacting with others.
-“But I know it’s all for a greater purpose.”
-(To be clear, there’s nothing wrong with this belief; rather, it’s the motivation behind sharing the belief or something similar when experiencing humanity.)
+“But I know it’s all for a higher purpose.”
+(To be clear, there’s nothing wrong with this belief; rather, it’s the motivation behind sharing the belief or shame felt when experiencing and expressing your human-ness.)

 You’re not the internet.
 You don’t need to know everything or hold all the information possible or produce results in .00002 seconds.
 Give yourself space.
 Settle.
 Learn to measure for yourself what too much feels like.

 (And if social media is shoulding all over you and affecting your self-worth, turn it off.
 Seriously.
 You don’t need one more thing to heal from!)